 - problem-solving an immediate situation

 As a registered psychologist, my services are not covered by the provincial health plan (MSI), but they are covered by your private health insurance plan, if you have one.
-Coverage amounts and rates vary according to plans: please check what your coverage is.
-I am also covered through a few Employee Assistance Programs (EAP), as well as through Health Canada First Nations and Inuit Health.
+Coverage amounts and rates vary according to plans: please check carefully what your coverage is.
+I am also covered through Health Canada First Nations and Inuit Health.

 I offer a variety of group processes, at various times, according to interest and demand.